-Figure : Day 5 amniotic membrane seeded with SW-620 cells
+Figure 8: Day 5 amniotic membrane seeded with SW-620 cells

 Figures 7 and 8 are higher magnification images (using the 20X setting on the light microscope) of day 5 right before samples were taken.
 The surface architecture of the membrane can be observed on the membrane without cells.
-The membrane with cells shows about a 60-70% confluency of cells on the surface.
+The membrane with cells shows about a 70-80% confluency of cells on the surface.
 Cells can be seen throughout the entire surface of the membrane.